-If you’ve just received the results of your cholesterol test, you’ll probably want to know what is normal cholesterol level and how you measure up.
-However, explaining what a ‘normal cholesterol level’ is isn’t straight forward: what is average or ‘normal’ may not match up to NHS recommendations, and the average cholesterol level for people in the UK also varies for different people according to gender, age, and other factors out of your control.
+If you’ve just received the results of your cholesterol test, you’ll probably want to know what is a normal cholesterol level and how you measure up.
+However, explaining what a ‘normal cholesterol level’ is isn’t straight forward: what is average or ‘normal’ may not match up to NHS recommendations.
+And the average cholesterol level for people in the UK also varies for different people according to gender, age, and other factors out of your control.
 When you get your cholesterol test results, your GP will explain them to you and offer advice on whether you need to take action.

 So, ‘normal cholesterol levels’ aside, what is the average cholesterol level in the UK – and if you’re interested in lowering cholesterol and keeping it at the recommended level, what are the figures you should be aiming for?